trishume/sympy-wiki-with-svn/New-Release.md

 commands = pythonw plotting.py
 ```

-(Python 2.4 and 2.5 require ctypes, see <http://docs.sympy.org/dev/modules/plotting.html>).
+(Python 2.5 requires ctypes, see <http://docs.sympy.org/dev/modules/plotting.html>).
 If you do not use Mac OS X, you will need to modify the basepython lines, or just remove them.

 Then, run